PUSHPAK-JAISWAL/awesome-industrial-datasets/markdown/steel_plate_faults.md

 # Steel Plates Faults

-**Summary:** A dataset of steel plates faults, classified into 7 different types.
+**Summary:** A dataset of steel plates’ faults, classified into 7 different types.
 The goal was to train machine learning for automatic pattern recognition.

 | Parameter | Value |
 | --- | --- |